qmacro/qmacro.github.io/src/posts/2023-03-29-learning-from-community-solutions-on-exercism.md

 ;
 ```

-(The subtraction of 1 from `.` is because this lookup table was constructed without a dummy value of 0 for the theoretical 0 speed, as I did in my version.)
+Note that tHE subtraction of 1 from `.` here is because this lookup table was constructed without a dummy value of 0 for the theoretical 0 speed.

 A useful reminder which helps me strive for better avoidance of all that is unnecessary.